Quantifying community evolution in temporal networks: Methods

 Our first proposal is to align two node sets by taking the union set of two partitions.
 Formally, given two networks $G_1=(V_1,E_1)$ with labelling scheme $L_1$, $G_2=(V_2,E_2)$ with labelling scheme $L_2$. $n^{(1)}_r$ is the number of nodes labelled $r$ in $L_1$ and $n^{(2)}_s$ is the number of nodes labelled $s$ in $L_2$ and $n^{(1, 2)}_{r,s}$ is the number of nodes labelled $r$ in $L_1$ and labelled $s$ in $L_2$.
 Nodes may be added or removed from the network between $G_1$ and $G_2$ thus $V_1$ and $V_2$ are two sets that are usually not equal and each may contain nodes not in the other, thus We have $V_1-V_2$ represents nodes in $V_1$ but not in $V_2$ and $V_2-V_1$ is nodes that are in $V_2$ but not in $V_1$.
 Let $N_U=|V_1\cup V_2|$ be the total number of nodes.
-UNMI evaluates the NMI of the partition of the union of node sets of two networks.
-It solves the problem of the inconsistent number of nodes in the two networks by pretending that nodes in $G_1$ but not in $G_2$ or vice versa are actually present and in some ``virtual" community.
+The union extension solves the problem of the inconsistent number of nodes in the two networks by pretending that nodes in $G_1$ but not in $G_2$ or vice versa are actually present and in some ``virtual" community.
 We pretend these nodes are present in a community labelled $m^{(1)}$ in the labelling scheme $L_1$ and a community labelled $m^{(2)}$ in the labelling scheme $L_2$ (Fig~\ref{fig:demo}(a)).
 The mutual information between the two labelling schemes is

-The first item represents the mutual information of the partition of common nodes.
-The second item represents the mutual information calculated by the virtual community added in $L_1$ and all communities in $L_2$, which measures the complexity of node flow during the transition from $G_1$ to $G_2$, and a smaller value represents a more complex flow of nodes in the virtual community, indicating that they have been assigned to multiple different communities during the evolution process.
-The third item represents the new virtual community in $L_2$ and the mutual information of all communities in $L_1$, and it measures the complexity of node computations during the transition from $G_1$ to $G_2$.
+The first term represents the mutual information of the partition of common nodes.
+The second term represents the mutual information calculated by the virtual community added in $L_1$ and all communities in $L_2$, which measures the complexity of node flow during the transition from $G_1$ to $G_2$, and a smaller value represents a more complex flow of nodes in the virtual community, indicating that they have been assigned to multiple different communities during the evolution process.
+The third term represents the new virtual community in $L_2$ and the mutual information of all communities in $L_1$, and it measures the complexity of node computations during the transition from $G_1$ to $G_2$.
 The mutual information is normalised by the arithmetic average of entropy in two labelling schemes, which are for $i=\{1,2\}$ and $j=2$ if $i=1$ or $j=1$ if $i=2$,